icpc/ccs-specs/Contest_API.md

 The `POST` or `PUT` must include a valid JSON object with the same properties the clarification endpoint returns with a `GET` request with the following exceptions:

-* When an property value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
+* When a property value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
 * When submitting using a `team` role, `POST` must be used and `id`, `to_team_id`, `time`, and